Naruhodona/Mobile-App-Development/README.md

 ### Activate virtual environment
 Open Command Prompt terminal

-Activate the virtual environment with \Scripts\activate command in "uasEnv" directory
+Activate the virtual environment with \Scripts\activate command in "BackEnd" directory

 After virtual environment activated, you can install requirement packages to run the flask by execute command "pip install -r requirements.txt".
 If it doesn't work, install these packages manually by execute command "pip install <package_name>":
 1. flask